Randy Weston & Billy Harper (rehearsal &

 was I’d have to go back to the motherland one day.”

 In the late 60’s, Weston left the country.
-But instead of

-drew artists from 60 cultures.
+which drew artists from 60 cultures.
 “At the end,”

 Weston says, “we all realised that our music was different